disssi/Weatho/README.md

 # Weatho
 Weather app for showing daily forecasts.
-**It's an app done for the Design and Architecture of Software course.
+It's an app done for the course Design and Architecture of Software.